Tharun770/CAMERA-DETECTION/README.md

 coco.names

-You can download them from:
+👉You can download them from:

 YOLOv3 Weights